howardcheung/howardcheung.github.io/projects.md

 ### Relevant publications

+Here is a listed of publications ordered according to the nature of the projects instead of the type of publication.
+Note that a publication can appear in this list multiple times if it is related to multiple projects.
+For a clean list of publications, please read [here](../publications).

 #### OpenStudio fault modeling/ Modeling of HVAC equipment faults in energy models of commercial buildings
 * Frank, S., Heaney, M., Jin, X., Robertson, J., Cheung, H., Elmore, R. and Henze, G. (2016), Hybrid Model-Based and Data-Driven Fault Detection and Diagnostics for Commercial Buildings, _2016 ACEEE Summer Study on Energy Efficiency in Buildings_, Pacific Grove, California [[External link for a free preprint]](http://www.nrel.gov/docs/fy16osti/65924.pdf)